Karumi/project-quality-assurance/scala-server-quality-assurance.md

   * Review if any particular index needs to be configured to improve the service performance.
 If this is the case, specify it and explain the reason why this index is necessary.

   * We should indicate if any infrastructure change is required.
-We recommend the usage of tools like [terraform](https://www.terraform.io/) in order to handle your infrastructure.
+We recommend the usage of tools like [terraform](https://www.terraform.io/) to handle your infrastructure.

   * Breaking changes in public API endpoints are not allowed, pay special attention to this when sending the PR.
-If we can't avoid breaking changes, we'd recommend to to version your API using any of the strategies described in [this blog post](http://www.baeldung.com/rest-versioning).
+If we can't avoid breaking changes, we'd recommend to version your API using any of the strategies described in [this blog post](http://www.baeldung.com/rest-versioning).

   * If there is any change in how the platform communicates with other services, link to the documentation of the endpoint being used.